MyoungJinNam/uwe_exercise/README.md

 # UWE exercise

-This repository contains a very simple example program that aims to practice software security, particularly dynamic program analysis and data flow integrity (DFI).
-This example does not require and support static analysis, which is commonly adopted for DFI.
+This repository contains naive example programs that aim to practice software security, particularly dynamic program analysis and data flow integrity (DFI).
+The examples do not require and support static analysis, which is commonly adopted for DFI.

 The examples included are listed below.
-It is recommended to understand `corrupted.c` to complete `instrumented.c` (task):
+It is recommended to understand `corrupted.c` for a task, which is to complete `instrumented.c`:

  - `corrupted.c`: this unsafe reference code demonstrates vulnerabilities -
-   local variables and return address are corrupted by buffer overflow.
+   local variables and return address are corrupted by buffer overflows.
+   As a result, the control flow of the program is affected by corrupted control data (return address) and non-control data (local variables).
  - `instrumented.c`: this file contains an incomplete instrumented version of `corrupted.c`, which students should complete.
-See the comments in the file for details of the task.
+See the comments in the file for more details of the task.
- - `libutil.c`: this is for a shared library, which both corrupted.c and instrumented.c use.
+ - `libutil.c`: this is for shared library, which both corrupted.c and instrumented.c use.
 Students do not need to touch this file.
  - `foo.txt`: an input file to corrupted.c and instrumented.c, which contains
     a string.